I5UCC/VRCThumbParamsOSC/README.md

 - LeftStickMoved
 - RightStickMoved

-Two more bools to determine if the Right stick is moved all the way up or down(Generally not used in many games including VRChat)
+Two more bools to determine if the Right stick is moved all the way up or down(Generally rarely used in many games)
 - RightStickUp
 - RightStickDown